taguniversal/digital_blockchain_patents/README.md

 👉 These files represent the foundational IP for **Digital Blockchain** — a system designed to transcend the limitations of conventional cryptocurrency platforms.

-For more information or licensing inquiries, [contact the inventor](mailto:your.email@example.com).

 ---

 ## 🧠 Use Cases